austinhuang0131/joinmatrix/guide/matrix-vs-discord.md

 [^3]: Note that Matrix has no concept of "friends" or "contacts," although the DM list can serve the same purpose.

-[^4]: Enabling encryption is irreversible.
+[^4]: Enabling encryption is irreversible for security reasons.
 Note that it is pointless to enable encryption in a public room.
 Furthermore, enabling encryption means users will not see messages before their invitation (if applicable) or their entry.

 [^5]: Matrix has no distinction between user and bot accounts (nor is there any dependency between the two).
 Unless specifically exempted by the homeserver (not needed in most cases), bots have the same ratelimit as other users.
 In Element and SchildiChat, the user token of an account is available by accessing "User Settings" then "Help & About."
 When running an autonomous bot, please be courteous and indicate to others (in username or display name) that the account is a bot.
+Bots that want to control other user accounts need to create an application service, which needs to be approved by an administrator of the homeserver that the bot is using.

 [^6]: If your app/bot is good, then [matrix.org would love to hear from you (with the potential possibility of featuring you on their blog)!](https://matrix.to/#/#thisweekinmatrix:matrix.org)

+[^7]: Limited by Matrix event size limits.
+The current event size limit is specified to be 65536 bytes.